JuhTyg010/cppSchool/project/docs/DeveloperGuide.md

 #### 2. Member Variables:

 - `bool isFinishable`: Specifies if the player's goal is only to collect items or escape.
-- `int finishNum`: Represents the convention on the map for the finish position.
-- `int playerNum`: Represents the convention on the map for the player position.
-- `const int legal[3]`: Array representing the legal positions on the map.

 - `float sideSpeed`: Represents the side movement speed of the player.
 - `float speed`: Represents the forward/backward movement speed of the player.
 - `float rotationSpeed`: Represents the rotation speed of the player.
-- `Vector2d position`: Represents the position of the player.

 - `Vector2d direction`: Represents the direction the player is facing.
 - `Vector2d plane`: Represents the plane of the player's view (for camera).
 - `sf::Vector2i lastMousePos`: Represents the last recorded mouse position.
 - `sf::Vector2i windowPosition`: Represents the position of the player's window.
 - `std::unique_ptr<Camera> camera`: Pointer to the camera representing the player's view.
-- `std::vector<std::vector<int>>& map`: Reference to the map representing the game environment.
+- `Map& map`: Reference to the map object.

 #### 3. Constructors:

-- `Player(Texture& texture, sf::Vector2i windowSize, std::vector<std::vector<int>>& map, Item& item, bool isFinishable = false)`:
+- `Player(Texture& texture, sf::Vector2i windowSize, Map& map, bool isFinishable = false)`:
-  Constructs a new Player object with the specified texture, window size, map, item, and goal status.
+  Constructs a new Player object with the specified texture, window size, map, and goal status.

 #### 4. Methods:

-- `sf::Vector2f getPosition()`: Returns the position of the player.
-- `sf::Vector2f getDirection()`: Returns the direction the player is facing.
 - `void Update(float dt)`: Updates the player's position and checks for inputs.
 - `void Render(sf::RenderWindow &window)`: Renders the player and the camera (player's view) onto the specified SFML RenderWindow.